Alternative to "climate neutral": Why companies should focus on climate action

 In recent years, the use of the term "climate neutral" has therefore led to legal challenges for some companies.
 Isolated companies have been sued for misleading advertising, misinformation and thus deceiving consumers.
 The path for real climate protection is being hampered by false claims. ⁴

 In addition, climate neutrality through offsetting alone is not a solution.
-Climate change is a complex and multi-faceted problem that goes beyond mere compensation.
-It requires comprehensive adaptation measures, such as promoting renewable energy, sustainable resource use, biodiversity restoration, and more.
-"Climate neutrality" focuses solely on reducing emissions, which is not always actively addressed, but obtained through certificates.
+Climate change is a complex and multi-layered problem that goes beyond mere offsetting.
+It requires comprehensive adaptation measures, such as the promotion of renewable energies, sustainable resource use and the restoration of biodiversity.
+"Climate neutrality" focuses solely on avoiding emissions, which is usually achieved through the purchase of CO₂ certificates.

 EUplans to ban "climate neutral